roboflow/roboflow-100-benchmark/README.md

 > **Warning**
 > If you have `permission denied` errors, you can either remove `runs` with `sudo rm -rf ./runs` or give permissions to everybody `sudo chmod -R +x ./runs`.

+> **Warning**
+> Due to poor code support, random errors and time, we weren't able to run all the models on all datasets.
+Only 88 datasets were successfully benchmarked on **all** four models

 ### [YOLOv5](https://github.com/ultralytics/yolov5) Fine-Tuning